Beheche/ELK-Stack-setup/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...

-What is the main advantage of automating configuration with Ansible?_ faster to recreate it onto another machine
+What is the main advantage of automating configuration with Ansible?
+Faster to recreate it onto another machine

 The playbook implements the following tasks:
 - installs docker.io